Pfern/OSODOS/README.md

-Reproducible and Responsible Research in the OPEN eorl:
+Reproducible and Responsible Research in the OPEN world:
 =========================================================

 Open Sience, Open Data and Open Source